MetOs-UiO/eScience2025/docs/feide.rst

     .. image:: ./img/feide_pi.png
        :height: 200

-  - Send email to Matvey Debolskiy <matveyd@uio.no>.
+  - Send email with this info to Matvey Debolskiy <matveyd@uio.no>.

+  - You will shortly receive an invite to a feide group `eScience2025` (if you can't find it, look in spam)

   - Click on the link in the email.
 You will be suggested to login in into dataporten.